annasarabasheva/Personal-Project-with-Django/README.md

 - **Student Detail Page**: Provides detailed information about specific students, this time user is able to message and rate the student's helpfulness.
 - **Logout Page**: Allows users to log out of the application.

-### Private Part (if authenticated user is a student)
+### Private Part (additional information if authenticated user is a student)
-- **Student Form**: After registration, if the user checked the box 'Are you a student ?', he/she will be redirected to fill additional information about his/her student details.
+- **Student Form**: After registration, if the user checked the box 'Are you a student ?', he/she will be redirected to fill in additional information about his/her student details.
-- **University Form**: After filling the Student form,  user will be redirected to fill the University form, where he/she will give information about their current university if this university doesn't already exist in out database.
+- **University Form**: After filling the Student form,  user will be redirected to fill in the University form, where he/she will give information about their current university if this university doesn't already exist in our database.
 - **My Student Profile Page**: Authenticated student can reply on messages from logged-in users, edit and delete his/her profile.

 ## ✨ Features Section